lawrenceccheung/exawind-benchmarks/amr-wind/actuator_line/NREL5MW_ALM_BD/setup/README.md

 ![](../results/images/NREL5MW_domain.png)

 The domain that is used in the NREL5MW case is the same as in the precursor ABL, namely one that has dimensions of 5120m x 5120m x 1920m.
 The turbine base location is at (x,y) = (1800, 1800).
-The background (level 0) grid uses a 10m resolution which is refined twice to reach 2.5m resolution at the rotor, for a total mesh size: 70.5M  Note that for the blade-resolved version of this run, two additional refinement zones are used, so the resolution at the rotor disk is 0.625m.
+The background (level 0) grid uses a 10m resolution which is refined twice to reach 2.5m resolution at the rotor, for a total mesh size of approximately 70.5M.
+Note that for the blade-resolved version of this run, two additional refinement zones are used, so the resolution at the rotor disk is 0.625m.

 |Level | grid size |
 | ---  | ---     |